syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 ```
 <br />

-Verify that the Kratix Resource Request was issued on the platform cluster.
+Verify that the Kratix Resource Request was issued on the Platform Cluster.
 ```console
 kubectl --context kind-platform get jenkins.example.promise.syntasso.io
 ```